thephpleague/url/4.0/components/path.md

 ### Absolute or relative path

-A path is considered absolute only if it starts with the path delimiter `/`, otherwise it is considered as being relative or rootless.
+A path is considered absolute only if it starts with the path separator `/`, otherwise it is considered as being relative or rootless.
 At any given time you can test your path status using the `Path::isAbsolute` method.

 ~~~php
 use League\Uri\Components\Path;